-One of the most challenging aspects of a truck accident case is that one may easily involve multiple defendants.
+One of the most challenging aspects of a truck collision case is that one may easily involve multiple defendants.
 A truck accident could implicate the driver, the trucking company, a distributor, a maintenance technician, or a combination of these parties.

 The parties involved in a trucking accident will want to conduct a thorough investigation of the event, but physical evidence may not last long at the accident scene once the police and emergency crews start clearing the site and restoring the flow of traffic.

 Vehicle computer data from all vehicles involved, such as a black box in the commercial truck, can help pinpoint crash times and driver actions leading up to the crash, and this evidence may help establish liability for the accident.
-Ultimately, the victim, another driver, any entity in the supply chain of the truck and its shipment, or a combination of these parties could bear liability for a trucking accident in Colorado.
+Ultimately, the accident victim, another driver, any entity in the supply chain of the truck and its shipment, or a combination of these parties could bear liability for a trucking accident in Colorado.

 When a defective motor vehicle or motor vehicle part causes an accident, the manufacturer of the defective item will be liable for any resulting claims from the victims.
 In a product liability claim, the plaintiff must prove the product in question was defective and the sole cause of the plaintiff’s claimed damages.

 If poor maintenance resulted in an equipment failure, the organization responsible for the truck’s maintenance can be liable.
 The technician who performed the faulty maintenance can also face liability for the resulting damages.